 Companies standing with the “Black Lives Matter” movement and running campaigns for that targeted community is an example of multicultural marketing.

 This type of marketing is also confused with “Culture Marketing” which in fact focuses on highlighting the company culture, work environment and competitiveness to establish a better brand as an employer.

 Remember the posts of company culture you come across on LinkedIn?
 Yes, that is culture marketing.

 7. Digital marketing

 Do I need to explain this form of marketing?
-When we are seeing hoards of individuals claiming them as “Digital Marketers” everywhere we look?
+When we are seeing hordes of individuals claiming them as “Digital Marketers” everywhere we look?

 Digital marketing is basically any marketing that happens online, beyond the traditional and offline means of promotions.
 It is simply another name for online marketing.

 Brands make use of various platforms online viz. social media, search engines, emails, and more to grab the attention of their potential customers.

 Did you know: The first clickable banner ad (shown below) was launched in 1994, way before Yahoo (late 1994) and Google (1998) came into picture.

 More than a type of marketing, educational or informational marketing is the approach brands take to acquire leads and customers.